CognitiveScale/cortex-fabric-examples/skill-lab/ames-housing/README.md

 # Ames House Price Prediction Example
-This example comes from a Kaggle compeition that is designed to help practioners learn advanced regression techniques using Machine Learning.
+This example comes from a Kaggle competition that is designed to help practitioners learn advanced regression techniques using Machine Learning.
 Using Studio Skill Lab, this example demonstrates how to leverage the tools Cortex 5 provides to help streamline the Data Science Lifecycle across data analysis, data prep/data cleansing, feature engineering, modeling, and deployment.

 ### References
 * [House Prices: Advanced Regression Techniques on Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/leaderboard)